cheuktingli/psitip/README.rst

 - \Z. Zhang and R. W. Yeung, "On characterization of entropy function via information inequalities," IEEE Trans.
 Inform.
 Theory, vol. 44, pp. 1440-1452, Jul 1998.

+There are several other pieces of software based on the linear programming approach in ITIP, for example, `Xitip <http://xitip.epfl.ch/>`_, `FME-IT <http://www.ee.bgu.ac.il/~fmeit/index.html>`_, `Minitip <https://github.com/lcsirmaz/minitip>`_, and `Citip <https://github.com/coldfix/Citip>`_.

+We remark that there is a Python package for discrete information theory called dit ( https://github.com/dit/dit ), which contains a collection of numerical optimization algorithms for information theory.
+Though it is not for proving information theoretic results.

 Convex hull method for polyhedron projection:

 - \C. Lassez and J.-L. Lassez, Quantifier elimination for conjunctions of linear constraints via a convex hull algorithm, IBM Research Report, T.J.
 Watson Research Center, RC 16779 (1991)

+General coding theorem for network information theory:

+- Si-Hyeon Lee, and Sae-Young Chung.
+"A unified approach for network information theory."
+2015 IEEE International Symposium on Information Theory (ISIT).
+IEEE, 2015.

+Optimization algorithms:

+- Kraft, D. A software package for sequential quadratic programming.
+1988.
+Tech.
+Rep. DFVLR-FB 88-28, DLR German Aerospace Center – Institute for Flight Mechanics, Koln, Germany.

+- Wales, David J.; Doye, Jonathan P. K. (1997).
+"Global Optimization by Basin-Hopping and the Lowest Energy Structures of Lennard-Jones Clusters Containing up to 110 Atoms".
+The Journal of Physical Chemistry A. 101 (28): 5111-5116.

+- Hestenes, M. R. (1969).
+"Multiplier and gradient methods".
+Journal of Optimization Theory and Applications.
+4 (5): 303-320.

+- Kingma, Diederik P., and Jimmy Ba.
+"Adam: A method for stochastic optimization." arXiv preprint arXiv:1412.6980 (2014).

 Results used as examples above:

-- Peter Gacs and Janos Korner.
+- Peter Gács and Janos Körner.
 Common information is far less than mutual information.Problems of Control and Information Theory, 2(2):149-162, 1973.

 - \A. D. Wyner.
 The common information of two dependent random variables.
 IEEE Trans.
 Info.
 Theory, 21(2):163-179, 1975.